awsdocs/aws-kms-developer-guide/doc_source/services-wm.md

 To improve performance and minimize calls to AWS KMS, Amazon WorkMail caches each plaintext mailbox key for each client locally for up to one minute\.
 At the end of the caching period, the mailbox key is removed\.
 If the mailbox key for that client is required during the caching period, Amazon WorkMail can get it from the cache instead of calling AWS KMS\.
 The mailbox key is protected in the cache and is never written to disk in plaintext\.

-## Authorizing use of the CMK<a name="wm-authorizing-cmk"></a>
+## Authorizing use of the KMS key<a name="wm-authorizing-cmk"></a>

-When Amazon WorkMail uses a customer master key \(CMK\) in cryptographic operations, it acts on behalf of the mailbox administrator\.
+When Amazon WorkMail uses a AWS KMS key in cryptographic operations, it acts on behalf of the mailbox administrator\.

-To use the AWS KMS customer master key \(CMK\) for a secret on your behalf, the administrator must have the following permissions\.
+To use the AWS KMS key for a secret on your behalf, the administrator must have the following permissions\.
 You can specify these required permissions in an IAM policy or key policy\.
 + `kms:Encrypt`
 + `kms:Decrypt`
 + `kms:CreateGrant`

-To allow the CMK to be used only for requests that originate in Amazon WorkMail, you can use the [kms:ViaService](policy-conditions.md#conditions-kms-via-service) condition key with the `workmail.<region>.amazonaws.com` value\.
+To allow the KMS key to be used only for requests that originate in Amazon WorkMail, you can use the [kms:ViaService](policy-conditions.md#conditions-kms-via-service) condition key with the `workmail.<region>.amazonaws.com` value\.

-You can also use the keys or values in the [encryption context](#wm-encryptioncontext) as a condition for using the CMK for cryptographic operations\.
+You can also use the keys or values in the [encryption context](#wm-encryptioncontext) as a condition for using the KMS key for cryptographic operations\.
 For example, you can use a string condition operator in an IAM or key policy document or use a grant constraint in a grant\.

-**Key policy for the AWS managed CMK**
+**Key policy for the AWS managed key**

-The key policy for the AWS managed CMK for Amazon WorkMail gives users permission to use the CMK for specified operations only when Amazon WorkMail makes the request on the user's behalf\.
-The key policy does not allow any user to use the CMK directly\.
+The key policy for the AWS managed key for Amazon WorkMail gives users permission to use the KMS key for specified operations only when Amazon WorkMail makes the request on the user's behalf\.
+The key policy does not allow any user to use the KMS key directly\.

- This key policy, like the policies of all [AWS managed keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys), is established by the service\.
+ This key policy, like the policies of all [AWS managed keys](concepts.md#aws-managed-cmk), is established by the service\.
 You cannot change the key policy, but you can view it at any time\.
 For details, see [Viewing a key policy](key-policy-viewing.md)\.

 The policy statements in the key policy have the following effect:
-+ Allow users in the account and Region to use the CMK for cryptographic operations and to create grants, but only when the request comes from Amazon WorkMail on their behalf\.
++ Allow users in the account and Region to use the KMS key for cryptographic operations and to create grants, but only when the request comes from Amazon WorkMail on their behalf\.
 The `kms:ViaService` condition key enforces this restriction\.
-+ Allows the AWS account to create IAM policies that allow users to view CMK properties and revoke grants\.
++ Allows the AWS account to create IAM policies that allow users to view KMS key properties and revoke grants\.

-The following is a key policy for an example AWS managed CMK for Amazon WorkMail\.
+The following is a key policy for an example AWS managed key for Amazon WorkMail\.

 ```
 {